LandryHouston/ASL_Translator/README.md

 <h2 align='center'>Hand Landmarks</h2>

 <p>
-I wanted to create a real-time translation system that utilizes someones webcam.
+I wanted to create a real-time translation system that utilizes someone's webcam.
 I was able to achieve this using MediaPipe and OpenCV.
-First I decided to create my own dataset by collecting my own images.
+First I decided to create my dataset by collecting my own images.
 I created a function to help streamline this process that takes in a list of class names and captures a total of 1000 images for each class, 500 for each hand.
 I made the image collection process easy by displaying on-screen text with instructions.
 I knew that data augmentation was not needed if pictures are taken at different positions and distances so I rotated and moved my hand throughout the capture process.

 </p>